Greenway Facts

 Bob Gaiser, Co-Chair

-Bob likes working with others to create community assets and changes and being able to use his experience with planning, maps and words to help the Greenway Campaign.
+Bob likes working with others and using his experience to create community assets and changes.
 He can’t wait to ride his bike on the Southeast Greenway trails.
-(Read full profile.)

 Thea Hensel, Co-Chair